naninovel/docs/docs/api/index.md

 Navigates naninovel script playback to the provided path and saves that path to global state; [@return] commands use this info to redirect to command after the last invoked gosub command.

 #### Remarks
-Designed to serve as a function (subroutine) in a programming language, allowing to reuse a piece of naninovel script.
-It's possible to declare a gosub outside of the currently played script and use it from any other scripts, which could be useful for invoking a repeating set of commands multiple times.
+While this command can be used as a function (subroutine) to invoke a common set of script lines, remember that NaniScript is a scenario scripting DSL and is not suited for general programming.
+It's strongly recommended to use [custom commands](/guide/custom-commands.md) instead.

 #### Parameters